 - “What is the mass of all the automobiles scrapped in North America this month?”

 These “Fermi questions” are very similar in kind to market estimate questions: in order to answer them precisely, you would have to put in massive efforts.
 Or… you could try to estimate, just like Fermi did.
 Let’s take a look at some examples, and see how one could do this for market estimates.
+By the way, we think that “fermiing” should be in the methods toolbox of any good innovation analyst.

 How to Fermi yourself toward a reasonable market estimate